kkga/vim-envy/README.md

-A work-in-progress light theme for VIM with comfortable contrast.
+A work-in-progress, almost no-color light theme for VIM with comfortable contrast.

-Intended for both day and night with moderate screen brightness.
+Intended for both day and night usage with moderate screen brightness.

 ![](screenshot.png)